CORSIA / EU ETS Verification

-Independent third-party GHG verification if a legal environmental audit that all aircraft operators in the EU ETS are required to conduct.
-Verifavia is a leading provider of independent verification services of GHG emissions for aviation under the EU ETS directive.
+Independent third-party verification is a legal environmental audit that all aircraft operators subject to CORSIA and / or EU ETS are required to perform.
+VERIFAVIA is the world's leading provider of emissions verification services for aviation.

-Between 2010 and 2015, Verifavia conducted EU ETS verification of nearly 800 different aircraft operators - including 110+ commercial airlines - from 70 countries and reporting to 25 different EU Competent Authorities.
+Between 2010 and 2019, VERIFAVIA conducted emissions verification of nearly 800 different aircraft operators - including 140+ commercial airlines - from 70 countries.

-Verifavia provides flexible, efficient and competitive verification services of greenhouse gas emissions for airlines and helicopter operators under the EU ETS Directive:
+Verifavia provides flexible, efficient and competitive emissions verification services for airlines and other aircraft operators subject to CORSIA and / the EU ETS:

 - Flexible: we offer a personal, customized and hassle-free service